 The XGI Cluster or simply Cluster refers to a group of XGI inverters connected together via Ethernet that share one single common Cluster Gateway Inverter.
 The Cluster forms its own LAN, protected from the rest of the onsite network by a built in firewall.
-Clusters can be configured using daisy chains, star networks, or mixed networks (See Section Error!
-Reference source not found. for more details) providing flexibility during design and installation.
+Clusters can be configured using daisy chains, star networks, or mixed networks (See Section 5.3 for more details) providing flexibility during design and installation.